Does the US dollar have further to fall?

 The key question then is, what level of current account deficit can the US sustain without putting pressure on the dollar.

 Fed’s policy is reducing the efficacy of stabilisers

-Fiscal and monetary policy are, in essence, two sides of the same coin.
+As explained in our previous article, fiscal and monetary policy are, in essence, two sides of the same coin.
 If one is loose, the other generally has to be tight and vice versa.
 This works as a stabilising mechanism.

 So far, the Fed has been sanguine about the developments with the long yields.
 However, it’s possible that the they will try to quell the rise in long-term yields.
 Such a policy would reduce the yield advantage of US assets and support for the dollar.

-Looking further ahead, the fiscal policy is leading to a wider current account deficit.
+With the US emerging from the Covid-19 pandemic faster than the rest of the world, the sentiment on the dollar has improved.
+Also, US trade balance has been more stable recently, after the deterioration in 2020.
+These factors could explain the stability of the dollar in early 2021.
+However, looking further ahead, the fiscal policy is leading to a wider current account deficit.
 Unless foreign demand for US assets, especially US Treasury bonds, increases materially, financing of that deficit might require a weaker dollar.

 - Why the real estate debt market just keeps on growing